yandexdataschool/AgentNet/docs/user/install.md

 # Installing AgentNet

-At this point AgentNet is supported for Linux and Mac OS.
+A native way to instal AgentNet is by using pip
 We also provide a platform-agnostic Docker container with AgentNet and most popular analytical libraries.

 Any assistance with AgentNet installation, as well as your feedback, ideas and bug reports are very welcome.

-## Linux and Mac OS Installation
+__If you have a Windows-based or otherwise non-mainstream operating system and generally prefer avoiding trouble, we recommend using docker installation__

+## Native
-This far the installation was only tested on Ubuntu, yet an experienced user is unlikely to have problems installing it onto other Linux or Mac OS Machine
+This far the installation was only tested on Ubuntu, Windows 7 and random Mac OS, yet an experienced user is unlikely to have problems installing it onto other Linux or Mac OS Machine

 Currently the minimal dependencies are __bleeding edge__ Theano and Lasagne.
 You can find a guide to installing them here
 * http://lasagne.readthedocs.io/en/latest/user/installation.html#bleeding-edge-version